percolatestudio/meteor-synced-cron/README.md

     collectionName: 'cronHistory',

     // Optionally specify timezone
-        // Default to localTime
     // Options: 'utc', 'localtime', or specific timezones 'America/New_York'
     // Will be applied to jobs with no timezone defined
-    // note: utc must not be true for this to work
-    timezone: 'utc',
+    timezone: 'utc', // If not specified, will default to localTime

     /*
       TTL in seconds for history records in collection to expire